AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 ## Deleting multiple users

-This method deletes multiple users in the app in the chronological order of their creation.
-For the first request, the API deletes users, starting from the first created one.
+This method deletes multiple users that are created during the app test period before go-live.
 A maximum of 100 users can be deleted each time.
 It should be noted that this method specifies the number of users to delete, instead of which users to delete.

-If the deleted users include group or chat room admins, the groups and chat rooms managed by those users are also deleted.
+If the owner of a chat group or chat room is among the users that are deleted, the group or chat room managed by that user is also deleted.

 For each App Key, the call frequency limit of this method is 30 per second.